AaronBolarinho/TinyApp-Project/README.md

 ## Getting Started

-- Installed all dependencies (using the 'npm install' command).
+- Install all dependencies (using the 'npm install' command).
-- Run the development web server using te 'node express_server.js' command.# TinyApp-Project
+- Run the development web server using te 'node express_server.js' command.
+- Navigate to localhost:8080 to begin, then follow the links!